- Discover the Full-Day Monte Alban and Oaxaca Artisan Experience

 Your first major stop is Monte Alban, a UNESCO World Heritage Site and the largest Zapotec urban center.
 The walk around this hilltop archaeological site reveals sprawling ruins set against stunning views of the Oaxaca Valley.
 The site is packed with structures like pyramids, tombs, and terraces, and you’ll likely spend around 1 hour 30 minutes here.

-Most reviews rave about the site’s impressive scale and the beauty of the setting.
+Most reviews love the site’s impressive scale and the beauty of the setting.
 We loved the way some reviewers describe Monte Alban as “incredible,” and others mention that the panoramic views make the visit worthwhile.
 However, keep in mind that admission to Monte Alban isn’t included, so you should allocate extra funds for entry.

 Artisan Towns: A Window into Local Crafts

 After soaking in the history, the tour ventures into Arrazola, where artisans carve and paint Alebrijes—brightly colored, fantastical creatures made of copal wood.
 The town’s projects are intricate, and the visit gives you a chance to see these detailed carvings firsthand.
-We loved how one reviewer called it “fantastically carved,” and it’s a great stop for anyone interested in local art or looking for unique souvenirs.

 Next, the tour visits San Bartolo Coyotepec, famous worldwide for its beautiful Barro Negro (black clay) pottery.
 Watching artisans craft these shiny, sleek pieces offers a real appreciation for Oaxaca’s craft traditions.
 The reviews highlight that this stop is “worldwide famous,” and many travelers enjoy seeing the process and picking up authentic pieces.